cloudposse/atmos/website/docs/cli/commands/validate/validate-stacks.md

 ---

 :::note Purpose
-Use this command to validate all Stack configurations.
+Use this command to validate Atmos stack manifest configurations.
 :::

 ## Usage